marshall-strong/wickham/STOELTING-Model-F231-Ice-Cream-Machine.md

 3. While the CLEAN cycle is running, use a brush or rag to clean off any ice cream that is stuck to the sides of the hopper.

 4. The CLEAN cycle should stop automatically after 5 minutes.
-Once it ends, open the spigots and drain any remaining ice cream mix into the 8 quart red plastic sanitizer bucket.
-Discard the ice cream mix in the three basin sink, then rinse out the red plastic sanitizer bucket.
+Once it ends, open the spigots and drain the water into the 8 quart red plastic sanitizer bucket.
+Discard the water in the three basin sink, then rinse out the red plastic sanitizer bucket.

 5. If the water flowing out of the hopper is not clear, repeat steps 1-5 as many times as necessary until the water draining into the bucket is no longer milky.